 When did you start to dedicate to the world of illustrations?

-2012.
-I have been drawing since I was a kid, but it was only a short time ago that I got into illustration.
+- I have been drawing since I was a kid, but it was only a short time ago that I got into illustration.
 After completing my art studies (Art School and Faculty of Architecture), I did not cultivate my passion for drawing consistently because I wanted to experience something different.
-Then I discovered illustrated books through the works by Shaun Tan, Gabriel Pacheco, and a whole new world opened up before me, the world which I knew a little about.
+Then I discovered illustrated books through the works by Shaun Tan, Gabriel Pacheco, and a whole new world opened up before me, a world which I knew a little about.
 I thought the best way to make some experience and being noticed was to participate in a series of contests and selections, to end up publishing on magazines and several illustration catalogs.

 How do you define your illustrations?

 Evocative, dreamy, conceptual.
-I only draw who I am and what I feel around me, with a style that praises on the spectator’s emotions.
+I only draw who I am and what I feel around me, with a style that praises the spectator’s emotions.
 Basically, my illustrations rise from an emotion and a project.
 The emotion that emerges from reading a text, is what I want to convey.

 The latest one is a poster entitled “Bookshops in blossom” which won the first in the advertising category of the Italian Illustrators Annual 2017.